JKM26/TB-Browser/README.md

 # TB-Browser
-The TB-browser is an Open Source Project that aims to make a daily drivable simple browser based on Chromium
+The TB-Browser is an Open Source Project that aims to make a daily drivable simple browser based on Chromium

 This is only a V1 and the core functions are stable on Linux as currently its only available on linux because i havent ported it over to windows yet due to not having a windows PC or Dual boot